How to Borrow Using Your Home Equity in 2020

 Some of the Disadvantages of Using Your Home Equity

-- You Need to Pay for Various Fees Before You Can Borrow – using your home equity is certainly not a free service.
-There are a number of costs that you have to pay for before you are allowed access to it, such as fees for the appraisal, the application, and legal documents.
+- You need to pay for various fees before you can borrow – There are a number of costs that you have to pay for before you are allowed access to it, such as fees for the appraisal, the application, and legal documents.

-- Variable Rates = Variable Interest Costs – when it comes to variable home equity loans and lines of credit, the monthly rates will vary according to your lender’s standards and the real estate market.
-You might choose to borrow at a variable rate because initially, the rate might be cheaper than that of the fixed rate option.
+- Variable rates = variable interest costs – You might choose to borrow at a variable rate because initially, the rate might be cheaper than that of the fixed-rate option.
 However, be aware that if you choose a variable rate your interest rate can change.
-So, it’s important to take this into consideration before you decide to use your home equity.

-- Failure to Make Your Payments Can Result in Your Home Being Taken – The most significant disadvantage of borrowing your home equity comes when a homeowner is not being responsible with the credit they’ve been given.
-Borrowing against your home works the same ways as any other type of secured loan.
-You need to keep up with your payments.
-Defaulting on your payments can lead to your home being foreclosed.
+- Failure to make your payments can result in your home being taken – Defaulting on your payments can lead to your home being foreclosed.
 So, before taking out a second mortgage, you need to be absolutely certain you’ll be able to make regular payments.

 Mortgage Rules in Canada

 As of October 2016, there have been several changes put in place for Canadian housing rules.
 The Liberal Government is trying to assure that new homebuyers are only purchasing houses that they can afford.
 Mortgage rates have in fact been on a steady decline in recent years, making houses in many provinces more affordable.
 However, the Canadian Government is concerned about what will happen should those interest rates rise in the years to come, which is more than likely.
-So some changes have been implemented to hopefully lessen the risk for both borrowers and lenders, such as:
+So some changes have been implemented to hopefully lessen the risk for both borrowers and lenders.
+Click here to read up on some of those changes.